university-of-york/research-it-documentation/docs/source/getting_started/data_management_and_user_quota.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In order to use ``rclone``, you will need a ``client-id``, the steps for which can be found on the `rclone website <https://rclone.org/drive/#making-your-own-client-id>`_.
+You will also need to either have a local install of `rclone`, or to be doing the setup in a Virtual Desktop.

 Login to Viking and navigate to an area on your scratch folder, then load the ``rclone`` module.